MichaelDacanay/Complete.It/README.md

 ### 2. Make the best use of Complete.It by creating new notes by category!
 ![Notes Screenshot](images/CompleteItNote.JPG)

+### 3. Now, you can manage all of your tasks and new ideas in one convenient place!

+### We hope you enjoy using Complete.It :) Please reach out to us if you have any new feature ideas you would like to see!

 <!-- CONTRIBUTING -->
 ## Authors